 7. Create a Community Garden

 Set aside a small plot for neighbors to grow their own veggies, fostering community spirit and sharing.
 It’s been heartwarming to see folks come together over gardening.
+This collaborative approach builds strong bonds and creates a supportive network within the community.
+I’ve always believed that sharing the bounty of the land is one of the most rewarding aspects of farming.

 Some ideas to consider: